Ashok Leyland: Non-plugin Hybrid Bus

-HYBUS is powered by an H-Series 6-cylinder diesel (BS IV compliant) engine that is not used to drive the vehicle ahead, but to charge the ultra-capacitors that powers the 150 kW electric motor.
-Automatic start-stop is used to decrease the overall engine idling time.
-The bus can restart using the stored energy when the engine is off.
-The fuel-efficiency of the engine thus increases and NVH (Noise-vibration-harshness) levels decrease.
+At the Delhi Auto Expo 2016, Ashok Leyland introduced an advanced non-plug-in version of HYBUS.
+This model is powered by an H-Series 6-cylinder diesel engine (BS IV compliant), which is not used to drive the vehicle forward but to charge the ultra-capacitors that power the 150 kW electric motor.
+An automatic start-stop system is employed to reduce overall engine idling time.
+The bus can restart using the stored energy when the engine is off, enhancing fuel efficiency and decreasing NVH (noise, vibration, and harshness) levels.